wmahoney52/Java-BinaryClock/README.md

 # Java-BinaryClock
 A binary clock written in Java.
-The color scheme is modeled after that of the GMK 8008 Keycap set by Omnitype.
+The desgin is modeled after that of Monkeytype, and the color scheme is modeled after that of the GMK 8008 Keycap set by Omnitype.